ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-api-client.md

 #### Carthage

-Add this to your Cartfile
+Add this to your Cartfile:

 ```swift
 github 'wedeploy/api-swift'